Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

 In this project, the metaheuristic algorithm is used for tuning machine learning algorithms hyper-parameters.
 A fraud detection project from the Kaggle challenge is used as a base project.
-The data set used in this project can be found [here](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data).
 The Project composed of three distinct sections.
 * **Metahurestic Algorithm (MA):** Differential Evolution Algorithm (DEA) selected as an intelligent searching tool.
 The DE Algorithm is work on top of the ML Algorithm (in this case XGBoost) to find the best set of hyper-parameters.
 * **Machine Learning Algorithm:** The XGBoost which is a powerful machine learning algorithm is selected and the DEA is applied to find the best set of hyper-paratmers.